andyw8/tailwind_ui/README.md

 # tailwind_ui

-This gem is for working with [Tailwind UI](https://tailwindui.com).
+This is an unofficial gem is for working with [Tailwind UI](https://tailwindui.com).

 ## Installation